alexghiurau/FizzBuzzes/README.md

-# Python-FizzBuzz
+# FizzBuzzes
-My simple version of FizzBuzz written in Python.
+Various FizzBuzz scripts I will make in all the new programming languages I learn along the way.
+Just for fun.